 The wonderful thing about reading reviews is that you’ll discover which of your readers’ needs other authors in your market are not fulfilling.

 For instance, on the Amazon page for The Book of Yes, one of the reviewers said the book only provided generic replies to a list of situations.
 This reviewer is lamenting the lack of depth in the material.
 If you were writing in this market, you could make your book stand out by providing a more detailed understanding of the key concepts and ideas your readers need to know.

 If you see several reviews mentioning the same mistakes or deficiencies in many of the books in your market, then you have likely discovered a significant need that is not being addressed by other writers.

-Another take away from customer reviews are key phrases or keywords that people are using in their comments.
+Another take-away from customer reviews are key phrases or keywords people are using in their comments.

-If you are looking to write weight loss books and decide to do market research, you might find customers repeating key phrases like “getting ripped,” “get shredded” or “fat melted off.”
-Because these words or phrases are the same words your customer is thinking about when describing their situation, then you know that by using these words in your title, subtitle or book description, you can immediately connect with your audience.
+If you are looking to write weight loss books and decide to do market research, you might find customers repeating key phrases like “getting ripped”, “get shredded”, or “fat melted off”.
+Because these words or phrases are the same words your customers are thinking about when describing their situation, then you know that by using these words in your title, subtitle, or book description, you can immediately connect with your audience.

-When you start including the key words and phrases your readers are thinking in their minds, you create an instant connection and rapport that makes them feel good and want to keep reading.
+When you start including the keywords and phrases your readers are thinking about already, you create an instant connection and rapport that makes them feel good and want to keep reading.

 Study the Top Bloggers in Your Market

 Amazon isn’t the only place for you to do market research.
 You can also study the top blogs, forums, and online articles in your market to learn more about who your readers are and what they want.

 Make sure you study the writing as well as the comments from readers to get a better picture of what’s really going on in your market and what your readers are looking for.